 Fake vs real Christmas tree: what’s better for the environment?

 It’s an annual dilemma for many, whether you grace your home with the smell of a real tree or go for a less labour-intensive plastic variety.
-For lots of us, the question of environmental impact has become an understandable concern.
+For many of us, the environmental impact of Christmas has become a growing concern.

 At first glance it may seem an obvious choice – surely with the devastating plastic problem and the use of oil contributing to global warming, it’s got to be a real tree?
 Well, it may not be that simple.

-Around seven million trees are bought every year and the government waste agency WRAP estimate that close to 160,000 tonnes of trees are dumped instead of recycled.
+Around eight million trees are bought every year and the government waste agency WRAP (The Waste and Resources Action Programme) estimate that close to 160,000 tonnes of trees are dumped instead of recycled.
 And with the average tree sent to landfill having a carbon footprint of 16kg CO2, that’s quite an impact.

 There’s a financial burden too – the trees that are fly tipped or sent to landfill could end up costing local authorities nearly £13m in landfill taxes.
 That’s money that might otherwise have been used to improve recycling services.